Contents

 • Cons:

-• Limited by the GIL, cannot utilize multi-core CPUs for CPU-bound tasks.
+• Versions before Python 3.13 are limited by the GIL and cannot utilize multi-core CPUs for CPU-bound tasks.

 • Requires handling thread synchronization issues, such as using Lock to avoid Race conditions.